-It is essential to aware of changes in your dog's behavior and pay attention to any bumps or lumps you may discover while petting your dog.
+It is essential to be aware of changes in your dog's behavior and pay attention to any bumps or lumps you may discover while petting your dog.
 If your dog is displaying one or more of the signs and symptoms listed above, contact your vet immediately.

 Professional diagnosis is important, only your vet will be able to determine if your dog has cancer.

 Your dog's best chance for survival is early detection, always be alert to any changes in your dog's behavior that could indicate that there is a health issue.

 If you think that your dog could have cancer, please contact our Thomasville vets to book an appointment immediately.